ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 Costs and Drawbacks
 -------------------
-The warning mechanism is somewhat more complicated and as a consequence might have a somewhat higher maintenance cost.
+The warning mechanism is somewhat more complicated and as a consequence might have a somewhat higher maintenance cost, which might especially concern listing out all the other bindings that an indirectly unused binding is referenced by.

 Alternatives
 ------------